+353-1-416-8900REST OF WORLD

 • India

-The epidemiology of restless legs syndrome differs considerably across countries, influenced by factors such as genetics, diet, lifestyle, healthcare access, environmental elements (like pollution or stress), and socioeconomic conditions (including income and work-related stress).
-In The United States, approximately 7% to 10% of the population is affected by restless legs syndrome, with around 2% to 3% experiencing moderate to severe symptoms.
+The epidemiology of restless legs syndrome varies significantly between countries due to differences in genetic factors, diet and lifestyle, healthcare access, environmental influences (such as pollution or stress), and socioeconomic factors (like income levels and work-related stress).
+In the United States, it is estimated that about 7% to 10% of individuals have restless legs syndrome, with roughly 2% to 3% experiencing moderate to severe symptoms.

 Scope of the Report